 Resolve.
 Only after completing the first three steps should agents try to make a resolution for the customer.
 Once agents have listened to the entire situation, empathized with the customer and apologized as needed, they can develop a solution that will be satisfying for the consumer.

 Diagnose.
 Finally, customer service agents should take time to understand what led to the problem in the first place and provide feedback for the wider team, allowing them to help prevent similar problems in the future.

 2. Active Listening Techniques

-Another great way to train empathy for your customer service team is to train agents in active listening techniques.
+Another great customer service technique is to train your team in active listening techniques.
 With active listening, agents are better able to:

 - understand the customer problems

 So, what is active listening?
 Active listening involves techniques like: